Tinkerforge/doc/en/source/Software/API_Bindings_Mathematica.rst

-If you did :ref:`not install <api_bindings_mathematica_install_without>` the bindings then the ``LoadNETAssembly[]`` call can stay as it is, if you run the examples from the unpacked ZIP file fo the bindings.
+If you did :ref:`not install <api_bindings_mathematica_install_without>` the bindings then the ``LoadNETAssembly[]`` call can stay as it is, if you run the examples from the unpacked ZIP file for the bindings.
 The examples are set up in a ways that the ``LoadNETAssembly[]`` call already points correctly to the ``Tinkerforge.dll`` file if the bindings and the examples have been unpacked from the ZIP file.